Introduction

 Implementation of ISO 15189 in Medical Laboratories

-According to the study that has been conducted by (Antonelli, et al, 2017), it has been observed that there are some requirements that the medical laboratory should fulfill before the implementation of ISO 15189.
-These requirements are majorly the responsibility of the managerial personnel of the organization as it has been observed that the major requirement of ISO15189 is the organization and management that in a case of misconduct, there should be some of the personnel who have been already identified as the responsibility for any kind of misconduct.
-Policies and rules and regulations of the organization should be designed under the supervision of that particular person who is going to take all of the responsibilities later (Misganaw, 2016).
-The second requirement for the implementation of ISO 15189 is the quality management system, where the process of documentation should be managed suitably and the roles of each person in the lab should be predefined by the management of the organization.
-There should be document control and review of a contract, as the documents in any lab regarding their legal issues or the patients should be handled with care and it should also be organized.
-Moreover, the contract of the lab should also be reviewed periodically to check whether there is any need for amendment or not.
+According to the study that has been conducted by (Antonelli et al., 2017), it has been observed that there are some requirements that the medical laboratory should fulfil before the implementation of ISO 15189.
+These requirements are majorly the responsibility of the managerial personnel of the organization as it has been observed that the major requirement of ISO15189 is the organization and management that in a case of misconduct, there should be some of the personnel who have been already identified as the responsibility for any misconduct.
+The organisation's policies, rules, and regulations should be designed under the supervision of the person who will take all the responsibilities later (Misganaw, 2016).
+The second requirement for implementing ISO 15189 is the quality management system, where the documentation process should be managed suitably, and the organisation's management should predefine the roles of each person in the lab.
+There should be document control and review of a contract, as the documents in any lab regarding their legal issues or the patients should be handled with care and organisation.
+Moreover, the lab's contract should also be reviewed periodically to check for any need for amendment.

-Furthermore, it has also been observed that ISO 15189 has one of the requirements regarding the referral of the laboratory.
-For example, a lab has been referring the patient to any other lab.
-It should be considered that both the referring and the referral lab should be meeting the criteria of ISO 15189.
-In another study that has been conducted by (Oosterhuis, et al, 2018), has been observed that there should be a predefined criterion in the lab for the acceptance, rejection, and evaluation of the material that they have been procuring from outside resources.
-Staff should also be available to provide advisory services for the patients that what service of the laboratory they should be using, what is the procedure, and how it would be beneficial for them.
-Another requirement of ISO 15189 is that there should be a significant mechanism available in the lab to rectify the problems that patients have been facing in the laboratory (Nasser, et al, 2018).
-The lab should be maintaining a record of the complaints which should contain the details regarding the root cause of the complaint, its analysis, and the corrective action that the management has taken against the complaint.
-There should be preventive action in addition to corrective action that the management of the lab should have their strategy to be amended in a way that a similar issue should not occur again.
-Furthermore, the management should review the process and the operation of the lab and conduct an internal audit as well.
-Lots of “should” here but I suppose they are justified by the subject matter.
+Furthermore, it has also been observed that ISO 15189 has one of the requirements regarding laboratory referrals.
+For example, a lab has been referring the patient to another lab.
+It should be considered that both the referring and the referral lab should meet the criteria of ISO 15189.
+In another study conducted by (Oosterhuis et al., 2018), it was observed that there should be a predefined criterion in the lab for the acceptance, rejection, and evaluation of the material they have been procuring from outside resources.
+Staff should also be available to provide advisory services for the patients on what service of the laboratory they should be using, what the procedure is, and how it would benefit them.
+Another requirement of ISO 15189 is that there should be a significant mechanism available in the lab to rectify the problems that patients have been facing in the laboratory (Nasser et al., 2018).
+The lab should maintain a record of the complaints, which should contain the details regarding the root cause, its analysis, and the corrective action the management has taken against the complaint.
+There should be preventive action in addition to corrective action; the management of the lab should have their strategy amended so that a similar issue does not occur again.
+Furthermore, the management should review the lab's process and operation and conduct an internal audit.
+There are lots of “shoulds” here, but I suppose the subject matter justifies them.

 In addition to the managerial requirement, there are some technical requirements as well, as it has been observed that the lab obtaining the ISO 15189 should have technically trained professionals to deal with the equipment at the lab.
-The operations of the lab should be executed in a way that should not be providing any harm to the environment.
-Equipment of the laboratory should be updated and properly maintained and checked periodically whether it is functioning properly or not.
-Any sample coming to the medical lab has three stages that are pre-examination, examination, and post-examination, all three stages should be handled with care as every patient should be provided the right service in the right manner and their report should also be error-free.
-Reporting of the result is one of the most important stages in the whole process of medical labs as no report should be missed or contain errors in case the patient would have to face serious consequences.
+The lab's operations should be executed in a way that should not cause any harm to the environment.
+The laboratory's equipment should be updated, properly maintained, and periodically checked for its functioning.
+Any sample coming to the medical lab has three stages: pre-examination, examination, and post-examination; all three stages should be handled with care as every patient should be provided the right service correctly, and their report should be error-free.
+Reporting the result is one of the most important stages in the whole process of medical labs as no report should be missed or contain errors in case the patient would have to face serious consequences.
 Very good.

-According to the study that has been conducted by the wrong form of Harvard citation (Jones and Jackson, 2016), it has been observed that there are some of the challenges that the medical laboratories have been facing during the process of obtaining accreditation of ISO 15189 from the international standardization organization.
-As there are two types of requirement for the accreditation of ISO 15189 which is managerial requirements and technical requirements, both the requirements have various elements that should be taken care of to obtain the accreditation smoothly.
+According to the study that was conducted using the wrong form of Harvard citation (Jones and Jackson, 2016), it has been observed that there are some challenges that the medical laboratories have been facing while obtaining accreditation of ISO 15189 from the international standardization organization.
+As there are two types of requirements for the accreditation of ISO 15189, managerial and technical requirements, both have various elements that should be taken care of to obtain the accreditation smoothly.
 It has been observed that the major challenge that the laboratories have been facing in the process is the skilled and responsible staff to execute the operation efficiently.
-Most of the time laboratories fail to provide the environment healthy services as the waste product of the medical laboratories should be disposed of responsibly as it contains various bacteria which may cause serious diseases among the people who would have encountered ?? with those bacteria.
-Another study stated that there are issues of referral as it has been observed that it is quite difficult for any laboratory to provide all of the services on their own, therefore they would be referring patients to other laboratories for any specific test.
-In such a case, when the laboratories are referring the patient sample, they must keep it under consideration that the lab where they have been referring the patient should also have the accreditation of ISO 1519.
+Most of the time, laboratories fail to provide the environment healthy services as the waste product of the medical laboratories should be disposed of responsibly as it contains various bacteria which may cause serious diseases among the people who would have encountered ?? with those bacteria.
+Another study stated that there are referral issues as it has been observed that it is quite difficult for any laboratory to provide all of the services on their own; therefore, they would be referring patients to other laboratories for any specific test.
+In such a case, when the laboratories are referring the patient sample, they must consider that the lab where they have been referring the patient should also have the accreditation of ISO 1519.

-Some of the times there is an issue with the documentation of the lab, it has been observed that medical labs usually fail to maintain the record of the complaints and the corrective measure that they have taken before.
-During the application for accreditation of ISO 15189, the lab must have been maintaining the record of their complaints and they should have taken the corrective measure which is to be documented.
-Moreover, the preventive measure that the lab has been taking should also be documented otherwise the lab would not be able to obtain the accreditation of ISO 15189.
-Another study that has been conducted by Tembuyser, et al, (2016), shows that there are issues that have been reported regarding the accreditation of ISO that usually labs avoid the internal audit or there is a discrepancy in the records of the lab.
-Moreover, some of the times it has also been observed that the challenges that the lab has been facing for the accreditation of ISO are the financial constraints as it has been observed that ISO requires that the equipment of the lab should be updated and the staff operating it should be skilled to use the equipment which means that they would be paying the higher salaries.
-Collectively these problems and challenges make the process of accreditation of ISO 15189 more difficult for the labs.
+Sometimes, there is an issue with the lab documentation; it has been observed that medical labs usually fail to maintain a record of the complaints and the corrective measures they have taken before.
+During the application for accreditation of ISO 15189, the lab must maintain a record of their complaints, and they should take corrective measures, which are to be documented.
+Moreover, the preventive measures that the lab has been taking should also be documented; otherwise, the lab would not be able to obtain the accreditation of ISO 15189.
+Another study conducted by Tembuyser et al. (2016) shows that issues have been reported regarding the accreditation of ISO, such that labs usually avoid internal audits or there is a discrepancy in the lab records.
+Moreover, it has also been observed that the challenges that the lab has been facing for the accreditation of ISO are the financial constraints, as it has been observed that ISO requires that the equipment of the lab should be updated.
+The staff operating it should be skilled to use the equipment, meaning they would be paying higher salaries.
+Collectively, these problems and challenges make the process of accreditation of ISO 15189 more difficult for the labs.
 Good.

 Effective Strategies to Sustain the Challenges of Accreditation of ISO 15189

-As it has been observed that there are two types of issues that the labs usually face for the accreditation of ISO 15189, the first is financial constraints and other managerial issues.
-Although, it is dependent on the situation of the lab that how much finance they can arrange for their operation.
-However, the labs can resolve their managerial issues and cope with the challenges of accreditation.
-It has been observed that when there is a requirement for skilled and competent staff the companies have suggested training their former staff instead of hiring new ones (Hillary and Balu, 2018).
-As it has been observed that when the organization has been providing training for their former staff instead of hiring new, they feel more valued by their organization and try to work efficiently and it would be easier for the organization to ask them for their contribution to which they would have to go out of the box.
-Before submitting your final dissertation, make sure your in-text citations tie-up with your list of references at the end.
+It has been observed that the labs usually face two types of issues for the accreditation of ISO 15189; the first is financial constraints and other managerial issues.
+However, it depends on the lab's situation and how much finance they can arrange for their operation.
+However, the labs can resolve their managerial issues and cope with accreditation challenges.
+It has been observed that when there is a requirement for skilled and competent staff, companies suggest training their former staff instead of hiring new ones (Hillary and Balu, 2018).
+It has been observed that when the organization has been providing training for their former staff instead of hiring new ones, they feel more valued by their organization and try to work efficiently.
+It would be easier for the organization to ask them for their contribution, to which they would have to go out of the box.
+Before submitting your final dissertation, ensure your in-text citations align with your list of references at the end.
 What does this mean?
 It means that each citation should point to a listed reference, and each listed reference should have at least one citation pointing to it.
 From an academic point of view, this is quite important.

-The managers of the lab should be focused on the documentation process and each nominal detail should be documented and periodic maintenance and quality check should be conducted.
-They should also focus on the internal audit and the report generation process of the lab.
-Moreover, the managers of the lab should also evaluate the gaps for improvement before applying for the accreditation and should try to fix all the issues once everything has been resolved they should apply for it.
+The lab managers should be focused on the documentation process, and each nominal detail should be documented, and periodic maintenance and quality checks should be conducted.
+They should also focus on the lab's internal audit and report generation process.
+Moreover, the lab managers should also evaluate the gaps for improvement before applying for accreditation and try to fix all the issues once everything has been resolved; they should then apply for it.

 Consistent spacing